tiziano88/multiverse-2/README.md

 ## Command-Line Interface

-The Multiverse CLI offers a way to operate on files on the local file system and sync them to one or more Multiverse servers or local directories.
+The Ent CLI offers a way to operate on files on the local file system and sync them to one or more Ent servers or local directories.

 The CLI relies on a local configuration file at `~/.config/multiverse.toml`, which should contain a list of remotes, e.g.: